keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 Integration testing is a vital phase in the software development process.
 This testing ascertains that the components of an application, including application programming interfaces (APIs), databases, services, and user interfaces, work effectively when brought together.
 Integration testing obviously occurs after unit testing, but before [system testing](https://keploy.io/blog/community/all-about-system-integration-testing-in-software-testing).
 It focuses less on testing individual modules, and more on the interaction between modules, and how they share data and workflows.

-Unit tests can determine that individual functions or classes are valid, but integration tests measures those interdependencies and verify flaws in structure that only reveal themselves when working in concert with other components.
+Unit tests can determine that individual functions or classes are valid, but integration tests measures those inter dependencies and verify flaws in structure that only reveal themselves when working in concert with other components.
 Finding those errors earlier in the software development process avoids the higher costs of failure once in production, and delivers polished output.

 ## **The Importance of** Software Integration Testing